Odizinne/makeSense/README.md

 ## Build

-To build an executable by yourself, you'll need the following dependencies:
+To build an executable by yourself, you'll need Python and install the following dependencies:

-- Python
-- cx_freeze
-- vgamepad
-- dualsense-controller
-- PyQt6
-- winshell
-- winreg
-- PyAutoGUI

 `pip install cx_freeze PyQt6 winshell winreg PyAutoGUI dualsense-controller vgamepad`

 If you do not have ViGEmBus driver installer, vgamepad will prompt you to install it.
-You must install HidHide.
+You must install HidHide to run makeSense.

 - Clone this repository:
 `git clone https://github.com/Odizinne/makeSense.git`